victorchabbert/webpack-react-starter/README.md

 # A simple Webpack-React starter project

-Use this as a base project to build awesome things ** or even better, learn how this was built and how everything works ! **
+Use this as a base project to build awesome things **or even better, learn how this was built and how everything works!**

 ## Setup
 Clone or download this project.